 When a solar marketing company (very different from the actual installation company) says they will “rent your roof,” this is highly inaccurate.
 There is no actual lease agreement for the space on the roof, rather it’s an agreement to host the equipment free and an obligation to buy all the power it generates, whether that is more or less than the homeowner needs.

 That’s not to say there isn’t a “Lease” involved in some solar transactions.
 With the AllEarth SolarInvest program there is a Land Lease that secures the right to operate a solar generation plant on a Host property for 25 years.
-The Host is given a generous upfront payment for the right of the Operator to use a small portion of the property.
 There is no obligation to buy the energy produced, but a PPA is available nonetheless.